finbourne/lusid-features-python/README.md

 This repository has two main functions that need to be imported for the scanner to work

 1. lusid_feature in lusid_feature.py - The decorator used with functions and methods
-2. extract_features_to_file(argv) in entrypoint - The function that extracts all decorator values and writes them to a file
+2. extract_features_to_file(argv) in reporter - The function that extracts all decorator values and writes them to a file

 ### Implementing `lusid_feature` decorator